TheWisker/FormatterJS/README.md

 <h3>ES5</h3>

-Just add a script tag refering to the `Formatter` javascript file **before** any script tag that depends on it.
+Just add a script tag refering to the `Formatter` file **before** any script tag that depends on it.

 ```html
     <script type="text/javascript" src="/destination/Formatter.js"></script>